engyraafat/Chip_Floor_Planner_and_Top_Level_Router/README.md

 - The application now takes 4 files
     1) The technology lef,
     2) a file containing the nets (see file "test6_nets.txt" in folder "Router Testcases") ,
-    3) a file that containts the die width and length and the pins to be added as obstacles (see file "test6_pins.txt" in folder "Router Testcases")
+    3) a file that containts the die width and length and the pins' coordinates to be added as obstacles (see file "test6_pins.txt" in folder "Router Testcases")
     4) and a file that contains the starting coordinates of the macros and their lengths and widths to be added as obstacles (see file "test6_macros.txt" in folder "Router Testcases")
 - The resulting section (nets section) of the DEF file is outputted in a file (see file "out_test6.txt" in folder "Router Testcases")
 - On the command line, details about the routes are reported.